 Final Exam Deferrals

 Requests for deferred final exams are considered only when you miss final examinations due to acceptable extenuating circumstances such as illness accompanied by a signed note from a doctor, death in the family, serious family crisis, accident, etc. You must request a deferred exam no later than 2 business days after the missed examination.
 Permission to defer a final exam is not automatically granted by submitting a request.
-See the program coordinator for permission.
+See your instructor for permission.

 If you need to request a deferral for a midterm exam or assignment, talk to your instructor.